top of page

 A Coin Purse.
 We like to bring a small coin purse to carry bank cards, euros, our magic cards and train tickets.

 Autograph Book & Pen.
 If you or your children like collecting autographs, make sure to pack your book and pen close to hand for when you meet the characters.
-TIP: Bring a selection of different coloured Sharpies to make your autographs stand out (orange for Tigger, blue for Genie etc) Your book will stand out and the characters love the extra detail too.
+Tip: Bring a selection of different coloured Sharpies to make your autographs stand out (orange for Tigger, blue for Genie etc) Your book will stand out and the characters love the extra detail too.

 A Mini First Aid Kit.
 I usually pack some plasters (band aids), antiseptic wipes, mini scissors, tweezers, pain killers and allergy medications.
 But make sure to pack whatever you and your family might need personally.